Though it’s Hard to See, God Does His Best Work in Us When Life is Uncomfortable

 In those moments all I could do was remind her of something that she already knew.
 In all the mayhem, she had lost touch with it.
 To give her hope, I reminded this young lady that all the people whose stories had ever inspired her – from the Bible or otherwise – every single one of them went through harsh wilderness experiences along the way.

 But why?
 I could see her eyes scanning for a reason.
 Why?
 Because there’s something very special about the wilderness.
+Not a literal wilderness, mind you, but a metaphorical one.

 As James explains, God allows us to take frequent excursions into no-man’s-land so that we can grow.
-It may sound like an oxymoron, that God would allow someone He loves to be dropped into the wilderness so that they can flourish, but He does.
+It may sound like an oxymoron, that God would allow someone He loves to be dropped into the wilderness so that they can flourish, but it’s true.
+He does.

 David, for example, was literally made in the wilderness.
 Like most folks, he probably enjoyed the coziness and convenience of life inside the city limits, but he wasn’t there much.
 In his early days as a shepherd and later as a fugitive king, he spent a good portion of time off the grid, out there where life was harsh and desperate.